EGoverde/Mvvm.Nucleus.Maui/README.md

 - Flexibility in Views and ViewModels, no base classes are required.
 - Basic [Prism compatibility](#migrating-from-prism) for migrating an existing codebase.

+## Basic Usage

+1. Register `Views` (e.a. pages) with matching `ViewModels` in MauiProgram.
+2. Navigate to pages using `INavigationService` (resolved through IoC).
+3. Implement interfaces to handle flow (e.a. `IPrepare` or `IPageLifecycleAware`).
+4. Optionally use the `IPopupService` and `IPageDialogService` when applicable.

+### Recommended ViewModel flow

+* Use the ViewModel constructor or `IPrepare` to load fast non-async data, which *will* be loaded before navigation, meaning you can use one-time bindings.
+* Use the `IPrepareAsync` to load async data as early as possible, but keep in mind navigation can still finish before this method completes (so use proper bindings)
+* Use the `Refresh` from `IInitializable(Async)` from `IPageLifecycleAware` for pages that have to reload (partially) when returned to.

+*Note that a (configurable) `IRefresh(Async)` is planned for a future release, which will improve this flow and making `IInitializable(Async)` obsolete.*

 ## Getting started

 Nucleus MVVM is available as a [NuGet package](https://www.nuget.org/packages/Mvvm.Nucleus.Maui).
 After adding the package it requires little code to get started and remains similar to a regular MAUI app.
 It is recommended to add the `Mvvm.Nucleus.Maui` namespace to your GlobalUsings.